ihmeuw/vivarium_research/docs/source/gbd2020_models/risk_exposures/wasting_state_exposure/index.rst

 However, the final Vivarium model of wasting will not include a reincarnation pool.

-Here we include equations for the transition probabilities, and in the section that follows we will detail how to calculate all the variables used
+Here we include equations for the transition probabilities.
+These probabilities are used to calculate transition rates in the Transition Data Table.
+In the section that follows we will detail how to calculate all the variables used below.

 .. list-table:: Wasting transition probability equations
    :widths: 5 15 10 10